Dismiss Modal

 • Don't bump your nose or touch the splint or packing.

-• Don't bend or lift.
+• Don't bend over or lift.

 • Keep from blowing your nose until you’re told it’s OK to do so.